hmohammed505/A-Maze-Thing/README.md

 # A-Maze-Thing

 An 8-bit Sprite game where the player must navigate through different levels of mazes to find the exit.
 Player must reach exit before the NPC ghost sprite catches the player.

-# Language
+## Language

-A-Maze-Thing was written in Lua through Lexaloffle's Pico-8 virtual console.
+A-Maze-Thing was written in *Lua* through Lexaloffle's Pico-8 virtual console.

-# Members
+## Members

 1. **Hasan Mohammed**: *Software Engineer and Test Engineer*
-2. **Nancy Sardar**: *Documentation Specialist and Music and Graphics Engineer*
+2. **Nancy Sardar**: *Documentation Specialist and Music & Graphics Engineer*

-# Installation
+## Installation

 1. No Installation required; Pico-8 software already provided

+## Game Instructions

+* Find the exits to first three levels.
+Find the treasure chest in level four!
+* Navigate with the keyboard's arrow keys
+* Press Z to start

-# How to Run
+## How to Run

 * Open the "Pico" folder
 * Select and run the file "pico8.exe"